 Invoice Splitting by Month of Service for Media Ocean Integration System has been enhanced to split invoices based on the Month of Service.

 Invoice Number Display in Discrepant Invoices The application now displays the invoice number within the Discrepant Invoice gadget when the gadget is zoomed in, aiding in faster issue resolution.

+Enhancements to Reports:

+Insertion Order Report: Vendor Name has been added to Insertion Order Report.

+Vendor Invoices Report: Media plan name has been added to Vendor Invoices Report.

 Browser Compatibility